Architecture

 Another prayer hall or vihara stood north of the ubosot, but only the restored foundations are visible.

 A third vihara stood in the northeast corner of the premises, close to the outer wall.
-Here again, we find only the restored foundations of the building.
-East of this vihara stands two small chedis with indented corners on a rectangular platform.
+Here again, we find only the building's restored foundations.
+East of this vihara stand two small chedis with indented corners on a rectangular platform.
 Only the foundations remain.

 Two temples bear the name Worachet.
-The other monastery called Wat Worachet, is situated west of the city island in Thung Phra Chet.
+The other monastery, called Wat Worachet Thepbamrung, is situated west of the city island in Thung Phrachet.

-Wat Worachettharam is not drawn on Kaempfer’s map, though we can find the two other temples in its vicinity, Wat Rakhang and Wat Lokaya Sutha, on his map.
+Wat Worachettharam is not shown on Kaempfer’s map, though we can find the two other temples in its vicinity, Wat Rakhang and Wat Lokaya Sutha, on it.
 Engelbert Kaempfer (1651-1716 CE) was a medical doctor working for the Dutch VOC (Verenigde Oost-Indische Compagnie) and visited Ayutthaya in June 1690 CE.
-We can conclude that Kaempfer did not access the area behind both temples or the monastery was constructed post-1690 CE.
+We can conclude that Kaempfer did not access the area behind both temples, or the monastery was constructed post-1690 CE.
 I presume the first option is the right one.

-The monastery is, for the first time, found on a mid-19th century map in an identical position as on Phraya Boran Rachathanin's map drafted in 1926 CE.
-The mid-19th century map indicates the existence of a chedi.
+The monastery is, for the first time, found on a 19th-century map in an identical position to that on Phraya Boran Ratchathanin's map drafted in 1926 CE.
+The 19th-century map indicates the presence of a chedi.
 On the latter map, the monastery is called Wat Chettharam, while on PBR's map, it is called Wat Worachettharam.
 Phraya Boran Ratchathanin’s addition of the suffix ‘wora’ to the name of the temple ruin on the city island adds only to the confusion.